 - Child sounds out words aloud as he/she writes each word

 - Child uses rhyme or rhythm in content to help with memory

 Visual Design Elements

-Child1st exists to create multisensory materials that will help teachers make their students successful.
-The products are all kid-inspired, kid-tested, and have brought success in learning to thousands of children world-wide.
-All materials are supplementary, are ready to use, come with any necessary instructions.
-We have created every product with children in mind, yes, but we are here in support of teachers.
+Child1st exists to create multisensory materials that will help teachers and parents lead their students and children to success.
+The products are all kid-inspired, kid-tested, and have brought success in learning to thousands of children worldwide.
+All materials are supplementary and include instructions.
+We have created every product with children in mind, yes, but we are here in support of teachers and parents.
 All teaching resources are ready to use.
-By their very design, they target multiple pathways to the amazing brains in your classroom.
+By their very design, they target multiple pathways to the amazing brains in your classroom and home.